Peckmore/Journey/README.md

 - _**browser:**_ a software application with a graphical user interface for displaying, and navigating between, web pages

-- _**browsing area:**_ the area of the _browser_ in which web content is displayed, typically the area below the address bar, and which does not include the _browser_ UI
+- _**browsing area:**_ the area of the browser in which web content is displayed, typically the area below the address bar, and which does not include the browser UI

-- _**history:**_ the typical _history_ feature presented to the user that displays a list of all pages visited, across all tabs and sessions, usually with a date and time stamp, and often with the ability to search for specific pages
+- _**history:**_ the typical history feature presented to the user that displays a list of all pages visited, across all tabs and sessions, usually with a date and time stamp, and often with the ability to search for specific pages

 - _**session:**_ the period of activity that starts when a user opens a browser window or tab, and ends when they close it

-- _**travellog:**_ the short-term history associated with a page or tab within a _browser_ that allows for navigation backwords and forwards, sometimes referred to internally within a _browser_ as the _session history_
+- _**travellog:**_ the short-term history associated with a page or tab within a browser that allows for navigation backwords and forwards, sometimes referred to internally within a browser as the session history

 ## Introduction

-A typical use case for a _browser_ is to use a search engine to find the solution to a problem, which a user will often do by initiating a search in their _browser_ and then clicking on links that appear in the search results.
+A typical use case for a browser is to use a search engine to find the solution to a problem, which a user will often do by initiating a search in their browser and then clicking on links that appear in the search results.
 The user may click on several links, returning to the search results between each link, and repeat this for a number of iterations.
 In doing this, the user can end up in a situation whereby they have visited a number of pages, but are unable to remember which page contained the most helpful solution to their problem.

 The situation can be further compounded if several results lead to different answers on the same web site, resulting in many of the pages having similar URLs and titles.
-The user may be forced to return to the search results and click on each link again, or use the _history_ feature of their _browser_ to attempt to find the page they were looking for.
+The user may be forced to return to the search results and click on each link again, or use the history feature of their browser to attempt to find the page they were looking for.
 This can be both time consuming and frustrating, especially if the user has visited a number of pages within a short period of time.

-This scenario naturally posits the question, _"could the travellog be more helpful in such scenarios?"_ Whilst there are already a number of tools and extensions to enhance the _history_ of a _browser_ [^better-history] [^browser-history-plus] [^history-plus], at the time of this project there appears to be no tool or extension that enhances the _travellog_.
+This scenario naturally posits the question, _"could the travellog be more helpful in such scenarios?"_ Whilst there are already a number of tools and extensions to enhance the history of a browser [^better-history] [^browser-history-plus] [^history-plus], at the time of this project there appears to be no tool or extension that enhances the travellog.

-As a result, this project proposes a way of enhancing the _travellog_, allowing users to see it in a more visual way, which shows the organic path they took when visting pages.
-This enhanced _travellog_ allows users to see all of the pages they have visited within their _session_, representing the "journey" they have taken from when the session started until the page they are presently on.
-Based on this idea, the proposed enhanced _travellog_ tool has been named **Journey**.
+As a result, this project proposes a way of enhancing the travellog, allowing users to see it in a more visual way, which shows the organic path they took when visting pages.
+This enhanced travellog allows users to see all of the pages they have visited within their _session_, representing the "journey" they have taken from when the session started until the page they are presently on.
+Based on this idea, the proposed enhanced travellog tool has been named **Journey**.

 ## Goals